-Uncertain Tax Positions
+Uncertain Tax Benefits

-Tax positions are evaluated in a two step process.
+Tax positions are evaluated in a two-step process.
 The Company first determines whether it is more-likely-than-not that a tax position will be sustained upon examination.
 If a tax position meets the more-likely-than-not recognition threshold it is measured to determine the amount of benefit to recognize in the financial statements.
 The tax position is measured as the largest amount of benefit that is greater than 50% likely to be realized upon ultimate settlement.

-A reconciliation of the gross amounts of unrecognized tax benefits, excluding accrued interest and penalties, is as follows (in thousands):
+A reconciliation of the gross amounts of unrecognized tax benefits, excluding accrued interest and penalties, is as follows:

-January 30, 2016 nuary 31, 2015

-Beginning Balance \$ 5,479 \$ 4,412

-Additions for current year tax positions 3,800 833

-Additions for prior year tax positions 1,070

-Reductions for prior year tax positions (242) (156)

-Settlements (60) (43)

-Reductions due to a lapse of the applicable statute of limitations (596) (637)

-\$ 8,381 \$ 5,479
+January 28, 2017 January 30, 2016 (In thousands) Beginning Balance \$ 8,381 \$ 5,479 Additions for current year tax positions 688 3,800 Additions for prior year tax positions 250 Reductions for prior year tax positions (1,996) (242) Reductions related to settlements with taxing authorities (46) (60) Reductions due to a lapse of the applicable statute of limitations (1,141) (596) Additions related to foreign currency translation 190 Ending Balance \$ 6,326 \$ 8,381

-Approximately \$8.7 million of unrecognized tax benefits at January 30, 2016 would affect the Company's effective tax rate if recognized.
-The Company believes it is reasonably possible that there may be a reduction of approximately \$2.1 million of unrecognized tax benefits in the next 12 months as a result of settlements with taxing authorities and statute of limitations expirations.
+Approximately \$7.3 million of unrecognized tax benefits at January 28, 2017 would affect the Company's effective tax rate if recognized.
+The Company believes it is reasonably possible that there may be a reduction of approximately \$5.4 million of unrecognized tax benefits in the next 12 months as a result of settlements with taxing authorities and statute of limitations expirations.

 The Company accrued interest and penalties related to unrecognized tax benefits as part of the provision for income taxes.
-At January 30, 2016 and January 31, 2015 accrued interest and penalties included in unrecognized tax benefits were approximately \$1.3 million and \$1.0 million, respectively.
-Interest, penalties and reversals, thereof, net of taxes, was a benefit of \$0.4 million in each of Fiscal 2015, Fiscal 2014 and Fiscal 2013.
+At January 28, 2017 and January 30, 2016 accrued interest and penalties included in unrecognized tax benefits were approximately \$1.0 million and \$1.3 million, respectively.
+Interest, penalties and reversals, thereof, net of taxes, was a benefit of \$0.3 million in Fiscal 2016 and a benefit of \$0.4 million in each of Fiscal 2015 and Fiscal 2014.